 (iv) Treatment of improperly prepared electronic title lists.
 The Office reserves the right to reject an electronic title list from any party that is shown to have submitted an improperly prepared file.

 (v) Correction of erroneous title lists.
 If a remitter of a recorded document finds that an error or omission in an electronic title list has led to the inaccurate indexing of the document in the Public Catalog, the remitter may request that the record be corrected by submitting a corrected version of the electronic title list.
 The remitter must submit the complete, corrected list of electronic titles in accordance with the method and format requirements set forth in paragraphs (c)(4)(i) and (ii) of this section, with each corrected row in the table identified by color highlighting.
 The table header should contain the phrase “CORRECTED TITLE LIST.”
 The volume and document number of the associated recorded document should also be included in the header, as well as in the title of the computer file containing the electronic title list.
 In submitting the list the remitter should include a cover letter that clearly references the volume and document number of the recorded document, the name of the remitting party, the name of the first party listed in the paper document, and the first title listed in the paper document.
-Upon receipt of a corrected electronic list in proper form, the Office will proceed to correct the data in the Public Catalog, and will make a note in the record indicating that the corrections were made and the date they were made.
+Upon receipt of a corrected electronic list in proper form and the appropriate fee, the Office will proceed to correct the data in the online Public Catalog, and will make a note in the record indicating that the corrections were made and the date they were made.

 (d) Fees.
 The fees for recordation of a document are prescribed in §201.3(c).

 (e) Recordation.
 The date of recordation is the date when a proper document under paragraph (c) of this section and a proper fee under paragraph (d) of this section are all received in the Copyright Office.
 After recordation the document is returned to the sender with a certificate of record.